bar10dr/SevOmatic/README.md

 ##### 4. Setup finished
 The application should now create a new spreadsheet, and continually update it.

+Going to the "SevOmatic/SevOmatic.Terminal/" folder and typing "dotnet run" will now start the application without any other input required.

+If the source code is updated, just go to the "SevOmatic" folder and type "git pull" and it will update the files automatically (If using the CLI GIT specified above).

 ## Usage instructions
 The application will only modify the first worksheet of a spreadsheet, so additional spreadsheets may be modified at will.